 Before they can expand and enhance the skills that will help them make an impact, they need to first look inward.
 The Schusterman Fellowship guides Fellows on a journey of self-awareness, self-understanding and self-development, built on the idea that, for the “outer leader” to be fully realized, the “inner leader” must first be cultivated.

 Through this process, Fellows are encouraged to recognize the influences and motivations that drive their actions and how these factors—beliefs, aspirations, fears and values—affect their abilities as leaders.
 They are provided with the tools, strategies and practices to ensure that their intentions and actions are aligned.
 This alignment forms the foundation of effective leaders and effective organizations.

-The Fellowship is an 18-month program with individualized- and cohort-based learning, with a focus during the last six months on translating that learning into action.
-The Fellowship will enable Fellows to:
+The Fellowship features both individualized- and group-based learning, with a focus on translating that learning into action.
+The Fellowship enables Fellows to:

 Although age, years of professional experience and number of direct reports are not determinants of eligibility, the typical candidate has 8-12 years of experience and is responsible for overseeing departments, staff and/or programs within their organization or has substantial experience serving on the board of a Jewish organization.

 Schusterman Fellows are selected through a nomination-based application process.